 Enhanced Customer Experience and Personalization

 Predictive analytics enables insurance companies to offer a more personalized and seamless customer experience.
 By analyzing customer preferences, behaviors, and risk profiles, insurers, brokers, and other entities can offer tailored insurance products that match varying individual needs.
 This, in turn, leads to increased customer satisfaction, higher retention rates, and the ability to attract new customers looking for more personalized services.
-According to an Accenture survey, 75% of insurance customers are interested in personalized offerings based on their specific needs and behaviors.
+In 2025, 75% of insurance customers say they are more likely to purchase from a provider that offers personalized services tailored to their preferences and behaviors.

 Predictive analytics helps identify which claims will be resolved quickly and which ones may become complex, leading to various disputes.
 This may lead to faster claims processing, reducing the time it takes to settle claims, thus improving the overall customer experience.